romaricdrigon/romaricdrigon.github.io/_posts/2019-06-11-doctrine-inheritance.md

 There is another type reference in Doctrine documentation I skipped: Mapped Superclass.
 That one is more of a _mapping trick_, because it won't impact database schema.
 The "mapped superclass", the parent class, is not an entity.
 It merely provides some properties to children, which will be stored in every child table.

 The perfect example is the `User` class from [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/config/doctrine-mapping/User.orm.xml).
-Typically your project `User` entity class will extend it, it provides some base fields (`email`, `password`...).
+Typically, your project `User` entity class will extend it, it provides some base fields (`email`, `password`...).
-Oustide of that very specific scenario, ie. of a bundle providing a "base" entity, I don't see much use to it.
+Outside of that very specific scenario, ie. of a bundle providing a "base" entity, I don't see much use to it.

 ## Final word